romiro/Node-Magento-DB-Tools/README.md

                 * Also consider straight piping of data with connection instead of reliance on scp command ✔
                 * SCP may be the final answer as some issues have developed with the straight piping method currently implemented
     * Connection Test
-        * Dry run of all of the above steps for the connection and running of mysqldump
+        * ~~Dry run of all of the above steps for the connection and running of mysqldump~~ ✔
-            * Currently "Test" and "Run" perform the same actions.
-Needs refactored that testing just performs tests.
+            * ~~Currently "Test" and "Run" perform the same actions.
+Needs refactored that testing just performs tests.~~ ✔
     * Fixes / Changes
         * Store information gathered from SSH config file directly into the site profile to make data more portable